-Relationship & Sex Education (RSE):
+Relationship & Sex Education (RSE)

 Relationships Education for primary pupils and Relationships and Sex Education (RSE) for secondary pupils from September 2020 will be compulsory from September 2020.
 Also, from September 2020 it will be compulsory for all schools to teach Health Education.

 Consent should be the basis for every sexual encounter.
-Making sure that your partner consents to a sexual encounter is one of the most important parts of both partners enjoying a satisfying sexual experience.
+Making sure that your partner consents to a sexual encounter are one of the most important parts of both partners enjoying a satisfying sexual experience.
 Engaging in a sexual act without the other person’s consent is considered sexual assault or rape and it is illegal.

 There are 15 types of contraception available in the UK, all with pros and cons.
-It is important that young people know about all of them, so that they are able to make informed decisions about what’s right for them.
+It is important that young people know about all of them so that they are able to make informed decisions about what’s right for them.

 The Sexual Health Buckinghamshire website has more information on the range of contraception available, the advantages and disadvantages, and where to get them from.

-Also find out about the C-card scheme here, which enables young people to get free condoms from a large variety of access points in Buckinghamshire.
+Also find out more about the C-card scheme here, which enables young people to get free condoms from a large variety of access points in Buckinghamshire.

 All young people should be aware of the range of STIs and how to prevent them.
 See Sexual health Buckinghamshire for more information.